Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 - Use CSS selectors correctly.
 - Use CSS box model.
 - Use industry-standard tools (Flexbox) to place elements in the page.
-- Able to create UIs adaptable to different screen sizes using media queries.
+- Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
-- Use GitHub pages to deploy web pages.
+- Use GitHub Pages to deploy web pages.
 - Apply JavaScript best practices and language style guides in code.
 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.